-ART SEMINAR (1 LEC.)
+ART (ART) 199 (1) ART SEMINAR (1 LEC.)

-Area artist, critics and art educators speak with students about the work exhibited in the gallery and discuss current art styles and movements.
+Area artists, critics and art educators speak with students about the work exhibited in the gallery and discuss current art styles and movements.
 They also discuss specific aspects of being artists in contemporary society.
+This course may be repeated for credit.

-ART (ART) 201 (3)DRAWING III (2.
-LEC., 4 LAB.)
+ART (ART) 201 (3) DRAWING III (2, LEC., 4 LAB.)

-Prerequisites: Art 110, Art 111, Art 115; Sophomore standing and/or permission of the division chair.
+Prerequisites: Art 110, Art 111, Art 115, Sophomore standing and/or permission of the division chair.
 This course covers the analytic and expressive drawing of the human figure.
 Movement and volume are stressed.
 Laboratory fee.

-DRAWING IV (2 LEC., 4 LAB.)
+ART (ART) 202 (3) DRAWING IV (2 LEC., 4 LAB.)